-Each of the Tomah Retreat's three bed and breakfasts has its own fireplace.
+Each of the Tomah Retreat's three bed and breakfast studios has its own fireplace.
 This is the perfect way to get warm and cozy, no matter what the season.
-In autumn you can enjoy pine mushrooms - these are large and meat and Bronwen will point them out for you (hint: they grow under pine trees).
+In autumn you can enjoy pine mushrooms - these are large and meaty and Bronwen will point them out for you (hint: they grow under pine trees).

 Autumn is also the time for walnuts, hazelnuts and chestnuts.
 If our season is finished or hasn't started yet, our neighbours may have something for you... once again, just ask.

 Smell the jonquils and daffodils, or pick a grapefruit for breakfast.

 About one day a year we get some flurries of snow - who knows, you could be in luck!